OmarShahin94/OmarShahin94/README.md

 - 👋 Hi, I’m Omar Shahin
-- 👀 I’m interested in Data Analytics, Data Science .
+- 👀 I’m interested in Ethical Hacking, Bug Bounty.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Cyber Security
-- 📫 How to reach me  https://www.linkedin.com/in/omar-shahin-5a618a138  || omarr_shaheen@yahoo.com
+- 📫 How to reach me  https://www.linkedin.com/in/omarshahin94

 <!---
 OmarShahin94/OmarShahin94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.